 Are online car buying sites the best option for you?

-The way the online car buyers make their profit is by selling the cars on to other traders (whether at auction or direct to dealers).
+The way online car buyers make their profit is by selling the cars on to other traders (whether at auction or direct to dealers).

 As a result, this does mean that they rarely offer the vehicle’s full retail value.

-Though the amount options when it comes to online car buying sites can be overwhelming, they all aim to make the process of selling quick.
+Though the options when it comes to online car buying sites can be overwhelming, they all aim to make the process of selling quick.

 As a result, they can free you up from many of the stresses involved in selling your car.
 It’s usually just a case of comparing prices and offers!